 While the weight loss was significant, it came to about 2.5 to 4 pounds more than those who did not consume vinegar.
 While this may not seem like much, it's important to remember the people did not change their diet or exercise any differently.

 In another investigation, researchers in Iran randomly gave ACV or a placebo to 39 overweight women and men who also consumed a reduced-calorie diet (they ate 250 fewer calories a day) for 12 weeks.
-Those taking cider vinegar used 2 tablespoons of per day (consumed at lunch and dinner).
+Those taking cider vinegar used 2 tablespoons per day (at lunch and dinner).

 While the reduced-calorie diet did lower body weight (no surprise) those who also consumed 2 tablespoons of apple cider vinegar a day lost even more weight.

 Those drinking the vinegar almost 9 pounds; it was just over 5 pounds in the diet-only group.
-In addition, those drinking apple cider vinegar also had:
+Those drinking apple cider vinegar also had:

 While apple cider vinegar didn't reduce total cholesterol or bad LDL cholesterol, it's interesting it did seem to reduce appetite.
 Other researchers have shown cider vinegar slows down gastric emptying – in other words, the time it takes for food to leave the stomach.
 This might partially explain AVC's appetite-reducing benefits.